CodeURJC-DAW-2020-21/webapp14/README.md

 **Yeray**

-- Completed tasks:

--  Make the rest of the comments, in addition to solving numerous problems with the comments in the api which came to complicate certain parts of the execution, and in turn generate the corresponding postman api
+- Completed tasks: Make the rest of the comments, in addition to solving numerous problems with the comments in the api which came to complicate certain parts of the execution, and in turn generate the corresponding postman api.

 - 5 most significant commits: